akaase/PYTHR-january-2020/README.md

 1. The final level is `limbo`.
 According to the movie only Saito and Cobb go into `limbo`, but you can move whoever you like here...
 The point is just to get some command-line practice!
 1. When you are finished, push your code to GitHub

+## Solution

+Special only for this assignment -- the "solution" is already available for you to look at.

-At the end of the assignment you should have a repository on your GitHub that looks similar to [the solution](https://git.generalassemb.ly/PYTHR-Library/hw-01-inception-solution).
-Take note of the commits.
+When you are done, you should have a repository inside your GitHub account that looks similar to [this one](https://git.generalassemb.ly/PYTHR-Library/hw-01-inception-solution).

+Take note of the commit history!

 ![Inception Commit History](assets/commit_history.png)